 Grand Theft (Penal Code 487) is the theft of property over $950 in value.
-This can be charged as a misdemeanor or felony, carrying a potential of 1 year or 3 years respectively of custody time.
+This can be charged as a misdemeanor or felony, carrying potential of 1 year or 3 years respectively of custody time.

 Embezzlement This is a common charge for persons that are alleged to have stolen while serving as an employee or trustee of a business.
-This is a “wobbler” that can be filed as misdemeanor or felony depending primarily on how much was stolen.
+This is a “wobbler” that can be filed as a misdemeanor or felony depending primarily on how much was stolen.

-Commercial Burglary (Penal Code 459, aka 2nd Degree Burglary) Can also be charged as Misdemeanor or a Felony with a maximum of 1 year or 3 years, respectively.
+Commercial Burglary (Penal Code 459, aka 2nd Degree Burglary) Can also be charged as a Misdemeanor or a Felony with a maximum of 1 year or 3 years, respectively.

 Residential Burglary (Penal Code 459, aka 1st Degree Burglary) is always a felony and carries a maximum of 6 years in prison.
 A Residential Burglary is a strike offense.